 Under 3.157(b), once a formal claim for pension has been allowed, certain hospital admissions or examinations will be accepted as informal claims for increased benefits or to reopen.
 38 C.F.R. § 3.157(b).
 Since Mr. Pacheco had been granted pension in 1974, his May 2001 examination qualified as an informal claim for benefits.
 The Court held it did not matter whether his pension claim in 1974 specified a particular disability.

 Under 3.157(b)(1), the date of outpatient or hospital examination or date of admission to a VA or uniformed services hospital will be accepted as the date of receipt of a claim.
 This only relates to disability for which service connection has been previously established or when a claim specifying the benefit sought is received within one year from the date of such examination, treatment or hospital admission.
 Since Mr. Pacheco filed a claim January 23, 2002, which is within a year of his May 11, 2001 examination, the latter date is accepted as the date of claim.

 Therefore, under these circumstances Mr. Pacheco was entitled to an earlier effective date under 38 C.F.R. § 3.157(b) and (b)(1).

-If you or somebody you know is having trouble with a VA appeal, contact the experienced attorneys at Berry Law Firm today at (888) 883-2483 for a free consultation.
+If you or somebody you know is having trouble with a VA appeal, contact the experienced attorneys at Berry Law today at (888) 883-2483 for a free consultation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.